 What is the biggest challenge on the Annapurna Base Camp trek?

 The toughest parts are usually the altitude and the endless stone stairs.
-Altitude can make you feel fatigued or dizzy and that staircase is enough to push your leg muscles to the edge.
-They can be dealt with, however, with breaks and good hydration.
+Altitude can make you feel fatigued or dizzy, and that staircase is enough to push your leg muscles to the edge.
+They can, however, be managed with breaks and good hydration.

 Can I do the Annapurna Base Camp trek without a guide or porter?